ECIP 1112: Olympia Treasury Contract Source

 Pre-Governance Activation

-• The Treasury contract SHALL begin accumulating BASEFEE revenue immediately upon activation of ECIP-1111.
+• The Treasury SHALL begin accumulating BASEFEE revenue immediately upon activation of ECIP-1111.

-• No governance contracts or DAO infrastructure are required for the Treasury to function as a passive accumulation vault.
+• No governance contracts or DAO infrastructure are required for the Treasury to function as a passive accumulation vault in this phase.

 Security During Accumulation Phase

-• All disbursement functions (e.g., release(), execute()) SHALL remain inaccessible unless triggered by an authorized governance executor.
+• All disbursement functions (release(), execute()) SHALL remain inaccessible unless called by the authorized DAO executor defined in ECIP-1113.

-• Any withdrawal attempts from EOAs or unauthorized contracts MUST revert, ensuring funds remain locked until formal governance activation.
+• Any withdrawal attempt from EOAs or unauthorized contracts MUST revert.

 Deployment Advantages

-Governance modules may be integrated at a later time without requiring modifications to the deployed Treasury contract.
+• Forward Compatibility — Governance modules may be integrated later without modifying the deployed Treasury.

-Treasury logic is fully decoupled from governance execution, minimizing surface area and isolating risk during early stages.
+• Security Isolation — Treasury logic is fully decoupled from governance execution, minimizing attack surface in the early phase.

 Backwards Compatibility